Faculty Senate Bylaws

 - prepare a list of meeting dates to be approved by the Faculty Senate

-- attend meetings of Executive Council when Deans are invited, be a member of the Educational Leadership Team (Dean's Council) and other College committees as requested by the administration
+- attend meetings of Executive Council when Associate Vice Presidents are invited, be a member of the Academic Leadership Team and other College committees as requested by the administration

-- give a Faculty Senate report at each meeting of the District Board of Trustees
+- give a Faculty Senate report as needed at meetings of the District Board of Trustees

 - represent the Senate on appropriate occasions and